 To address the problem of VR induced nausea, Google decided to make their headset a handheld, which also makes up for the Cardboard’s relatively slow 75ms latency.
 Cardboard uses 40-45mm focal distance lenses to distort your phone’s screen into a VR experience.
 Since Cardboard uses your phone’s screen, the resolution is dependent on the quality of the phone being used.
 Although their design is simple, they have some unique features.
 Cardboard comes with an NFC chip used for wireless data transfer – automatically launching the Cardboard app when the phone is in the headset.
 Another feature is the magnet on the side of the headset that, when pressed, uses the phone’s magnetometer to control the screen.

 BEST USED FOR

-Rift is a sophisticated piece of VR machinery that is best suited for gaming and those who want a completely immersive experience.
+Rift is a more sophisticated piece of virtual reality headset that is best suited for gaming and those who want a completely immersive experience.

 Cardboard is great for those who are dabbling in the world of VR and want to experience some phone games in 3D or feel like you’re at a map destination in Google Maps.

 Oculus Rift’s price is $599, which is a good price for all of the technology that comes along with it.
 To go along with the headset, you need to have an Oculus-compatible PC, which along with the increased computing power, comes at an increased price.